 10. Fiesta Rey En Jaume – Majorca, Spain

-This is another event that starts in late August but is largely celebrated through September, from August 29 until September 11.
+This is another event that starts in late August but is largely celebrated through September.
 It’s highly historical and very traditional, however, celebrating the liberation of Majorca in 1229 from the Christian kingdoms.
 As such, you’ll find plenty of the celebrations to include some historical re-enactments and traditional cuisines!

 From dances and sports, to traditional fiestas and parades, it’s a very unique and interesting way to experience Spain.